josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

-You likely don't work in the areas where the tradeoffs are, so they might seem like they don't exist to you.
+You likely don't work in the areas where the tradeoffs are, so they might seem like they don't exist to&nbsp;you.

 </CalloutPlusQuote>

 Boring and lazily centrist as it may sound: I think we have to agree that Tailwind and vanilla CSS are both unique sets of tradeoffs.
-Whether we consider one better than the other will depend very much on where we spend our time, what we value, and what we consider to be _the point_ of all of this.
+Whether we consider one better than the other will depend very much on where we spend our time, what we value, and what we ultimately consider to be _the point_ of all of this.

 Let's be fair: CSS _does_ have myriad complexities and pitfalls, and Tailwind admittedly smooths out many of those rough edges, in various ways.